 ABC member companies believe safety is a core value, above all others, and is the basis of their culture.
 ABC understands the importance of common-sense regulations based on sound evidence and scientific analysis with appropriate consideration paid to implementation costs and input from employers.
 Many ABC companies have implemented safety programs that are among the best programs in the industry, often far exceeding legal requirements.
-Under the Trump administration, we hope the Occupational Safety and Health Administration (OSHA) will focus on collaborative efforts with employers to make workplaces safer.
+ABC is strongly committed to a collaborative effort between industry and the Occupational Safety and Health Administration, which will increase workplace safety and promote economic opportunity in the United States.

 • Meaningful, constructive oversight of OSHA’s regulatory and enforcement agendas.

 • Ensuring that new and existing OSHA standards are as practical, performance-oriented and cost-effective as possible.

 • Restructuring the Occupational Safety and Health Act to codify collaborative approaches to education, training and technical assistance.

 • Fair and responsible inspection and enforcement policies, regardless of labor affiliation.

 • OSHA's 2016 final Respirable Crystalline Silica rule, which lowers the permissible exposure limit from the previous standard of 250 micrograms per cubic meter of air to 50 micrograms per cubic meter of air averaged over an eight-hour day and requires contractors to follow several ancillary provisions.

 • OSHA’s 2016 final rule on electronic injury reporting and anti-retaliation (or Tracking of Workplace Injuries and Illnesses), which requires many employers to electronically submit detailed injury and illness records to OSHA that will be posted on the internet.
 Also, some forms of post-accident drug testing and accident-free incentive programs were deemed to be unlawfully retaliatory.

 • Any legislation introducing anti-employer provisions to the OSH Act.